Table of Contents

 Microgrid diagram: site consisting of several buildings

-The Microgrid diagram consists of a community (RCP) with the following characteristics:
+The Microgrid diagram consists of a regrouping (RCP) with the following characteristics:

-• A single introduction point to the public network, equipped with a DSO input meter, generally located in a separate main low-voltage switchboard (TGBT) room or in one of the site's buildings.
+• A single point of introduction to the public network, equipped with a DSO Input meter, generally located in a separate main distribution board room or in one of the site's buildings.

-This scheme applies in particular when private meters are distributed at different points on the site.
-Several variants are then possible for connecting and reading the meters:
+This scheme applies in particular when the private meters are distributed in different points of the site.
+Several variants are then possible for the connection and reading of the meters:

 • Installation of a Climkit Gateway in each building, each connected to the Internet for data transmission.

-• Recommended: Interconnect all buildings via a local IP network (RJ45 cabling or fiber optics).
-Each meter installation is connected to an RS485-Ethernet converter, itself connected to the site's LAN network.
-This architecture allows for efficient data centralization while ensuring infrastructure flexibility.
+• Recommended: Interconnect all buildings via a local IP network (RJ45 cabling or optical fiber).
+Each meter installation is linked to an RS485-Ethernet converter, itself connected to the site's LAN network.
+This architecture allows for efficient centralization of data while ensuring the flexibility of the infrastructure.
 (See diagram below.)

-This latter variant is recommended because it offers several advantages:
+This last variant is recommended because it has several advantages:

 • Increased reliability: It avoids connection problems related to the physical bus between buildings, whose diagnosis and troubleshooting can be complex.